How to Transfer Emails From One Gmail Account to Another ?

 Conclusion

-Learning how to move emails from one Gmail account to another with labels is one of those tasks that look easy until you try to perform them.
+Learning how to migrate emails from one Gmail account to another with labels is one of those tasks that look easy until you try to perform them.
 Keeping your emails intact is not easy while you migrate emails from one account to another.
-To move folders from one account to another Gmail account while keeping them and their metadata intact can be done by an automated solution only.
-But whichever route you choose to perform with go through the pre-migration and post migration checklist thoroughly.
+Moving folders from one account to another Gmail account while keeping them and their metadata intact can only be done by an automated solution.
+But whichever route you choose to perform, go through the pre-migration and post-migration checklist thoroughly.

 Your email history is a record of your professional and personal life.
 It is worth treating the migration with the same care you’d give any other important data transfer.